LVMH's Arnault, Red Bull in talks to buy French club Paris FC

 "Our family has always been close to the world of sport," he said in the statement.
 "With our support, as well as the invaluable support of our partner Red Bull, we are very hopeful that, gradually, we will together write a new and exceptional chapter in French football history."

 Paris FC were founded in 1969 before merging with Stade Saint-Germain to form Paris Saint-Germain in 1970.
-Two years later, the club split from PSG to become Paris FC.
+Two years later, they split from PSG to become Paris FC.
 They last played in the top flight in the 1978–79 season.

-Paris FC, who are top of Ligue 2 and two points ahead of Lorient after eight games, averaged just under 5,500 spectators per game in Ligue 2 last season in the 19,000 Charlety stadium, despite tickets being free since last November.
+Paris FC, who are top of Ligue 2 and two points ahead of Lorient after eight games, averaged just under 5,500 spectators per match last season in the 19,000 Charlety stadium, despite tickets being free since last November.

 Red Bull own two of the 10 Formula One teams and have invested in soccer clubs across the globe with their previous move being taking a minority stake in English Championship (second-tier) side Leeds United last May.

-That added to their portfolio of clubs in South America, the U.S., Austria and Germany with Champions League regulars RB Leipzig.
+That added to their portfolio of clubs in South America, the U.S., Austria and Germany with Champions League regulars RB Leipzig of the Bundesliga.